-Expanded Practice (continued)
+Expanded Practice (40 credits)

-Final Major Research Project
+Final Major Project (60 credits)

 Autumn, Term 4

-Final Major Research Project (continued)
+Final Major Project (continued)

 If you are unable to continue or decide to exit the course, there are two possible exit awards.
 A Postgraduate Certificate will be awarded on successful completion of the first 60 credits and a Postgraduate Diploma will be awarded on successful completion of the first 120 credits.